Code review is great for ensuring best practices and educating developers. If you follow a basic set of principles, such as:

 “This comment I’m writing would be insightful for everyone in my team.”

-However, developers who are not involved in a PR don’t really get through it.
+However, developers not involved in a PR don’t get through it.

 Let’s find out a simple way to overcome that problem.
 First, you can just install the Promyze web browser plugin for Chrome, Opera, Edge, or Firefox.
 Once the plugin is ready, you’ll see this new button during a PR review: